 - Scarf racks and hampers: Built-in solutions that save floor space

-Trending Custom Closet Design Features for 2025 and 2026
+Top Custom Closet Design Trends for 2025-2026

 Closet design has evolved significantly in recent years.
 These are the features homeowners in the greater Seattle area are requesting most:

-Integrated LED Lighting
+Why You Need Integrated LED Lighting

 Motion-activated LED strips along shelves and hanging rods make every item visible without fumbling for a light switch.
 Under-shelf lighting and illuminated drawer interiors add a luxury feel while being practical.